sahilsaxena21/The_Leaky_Cauldron/karaamana_kombucha.md

 7. Fill Bottles: Pour the raw kombucha from F1 into the bottles, leaving about an inch or two of headspace at the top.

 8. Seal and Carbonate: Tightly seal the bottles.
-Place them back in a warm, dark spot for 2 to 5 days to build carbonation.
+Place them back in a warm, dark spot for 2-5 days to build carbonation.

-9. Burping (Optional but Recommended): In the first 2-3 days, you may need to "burp" the bottles once a day by briefly opening and closing the cap to release excess pressure and prevent potential bottle explosions.
+9. Burping: "Burp" the bottles once a day 2-5 days mark by briefly opening and closing the cap to release excess pressure and prevent potential pressure build-up which can lead to bottle explosions (Ees, i know it's important!).

 10. Chill and Enjoy: Once the desired carbonation level is reached, transfer the sealed bottles to the refrigerator.
-Chilling stops the fermentation process.
+Chilling halts the fermentation process.
 Enjoy the carbonated, flavored kombucha!